TheLuckyPie/Galaxy_Identification_ML_Project/README.md

 You are also asked to write a report to document what you have tried and why, the results they produced, and challenges you faced.

+First you should choose one of the projects detailed below!
+It is up to you which you work on, but you should only work on one!

+Each project has its own docker container which you can pull, which will contain the data and a small notebook showing how to open and work with the data.

+You should then create a repository from this project, which is where you will upload your code and results.

 ## Developing the project

 Although you have used notebooks in the examples classes, we would now like to focus on code being written in a repository - this means having a "run" file, which is your python executable, and additional functions/classes spread out over files.
 Try not to define one long function, but split things up into logical components that take arguments.